dalcorso/thermo_pw/thermo_pw_help.md

 starting_magnetization with starting_magnetization, angle1, angle2.
 * At line 170 of atomic/src/import_upf.f90 exchange the calls to set_pawsetup and radial_grid_copy to have the atomic paw tests working again in QE6.5.
+First call radial_grid_copy.

 **Patches for thermo_pw.1.2.1**:
 <br>